akaashrp/scam-overflow/README.md

 # ScamOverflow
-A project aimed towards combatting recruitment scams and maintaining awareness of authentic job search.
+A project aimed at combatting recruitment scams and maintaining awareness of authentic job search.

 ## Team